Hunt ‘extremely concerned’ by seizure of oil tankers in Persian Gulf

 Jeremy Hunt has said he is “extremely concerned” by the “unacceptable” seizure of oil tankers by Iranian authorities in the Persian Gulf, as it emerged one of the ships had been released.

-The Foreign Secretary confirmed that he will attend a meeting of the Government’s emergency committee Cobra on Friday night amid the escalation of tensions.
+The Foreign Secretary, who is attending a meeting of the Government’s emergency committee Cobra on Friday night, warned there would be “serious consequences” if the situation was not resolved quickly.

 The Stena Impero, which is registered in the UK, was seized by the Iranian Revolutionary Guard in the Strait of Hormuz for “violating international maritime rules”, according to the semi-official Fars news agency.

-And a second oil tanker, the Liberia-flagged Mesdar, which is owned and operated by Glasgow-based firm Norbulk, appeared to veer off course towards the Iranian coast, according to its path on the Marine Traffic website.
+And a second oil tanker, the Liberian-flagged Mesdar, which is managed by Norbulk Shipping UK, veered off course towards the Iranian coast after it was boarded by armed guards at around 5.30pm on Friday, according to the Glasgow-based firm.

 In a statement they said: “Communication has been re-established with the vessel and master confirmed that the armed guards have left and the vessel is free to continue the voyage.
 All crew are safe and well.”